SeLite/SeLite.github.io/JavascriptEssential.md

   * on existing objects,
   * on existing prototypes or
   * [in the passed global scope](#passing-the-global-scope).
-  * in [strict Javascript](#strict-javascript), where this the only way of defining functions from within other function or blocks.
+  * that follow {{navStrictJavascript}}, where this the only way of defining functions from within other function or blocks.

 The following three definitions use function expression.
 However, they are all nameless.